 TMJ causes anxiety as a result of many different unique symptoms.
 These include:

-- Dizziness TMJ causes many unusual neurological symptoms because there are nerves and blood vessels that go through the back of the jaw that are affected by TMJ.
+- Dizziness TMJ causes many unusual neurological symptoms because there are nerves and blood vessels that go through the back of the jaw that is affected by TMJ.
 One symptom is dizziness, which can come suddenly and bring a considerable amount of distress.

 - Headaches Morning headaches are a similar symptom.
 But with headaches, it's not just the headache that causes stress, but also the fact that you start your day with a headache.
 Morning pain starts every day worse, and there are studies that show that poor starts to the day can actually create anxiety over time.

 - Pain Temporomandibular joint disorder also causes various types of pain, from jaw pain to face pain.
-Long term pain symptoms seem to be associated with developing anxiety, probably due to the way that your body responds to the stress of consistent pain.
+Long-term pain symptoms seem to be associated with developing anxiety, probably due to the way that your body responds to the stress of consistent pain.

 - Blinking/Clicking TMJ can also cause blinking and a clicking feeling in the jaw.
-These are unrelated symptoms, but they're grouped together here because those that are not aware they have TMJ can find them surprising and frightening.
+These are unrelated symptoms, but they're grouped here because those that are not aware they have TMJ can find them surprising and frightening.
 After all, someone that cannot seem to stop blinking is going to be afraid that they may have some type of dangerous condition.

-- Tinnitus Tinnitus is a ringing in the ear that most people tune out, but in some cases it can become loud enough to disrupt sleep or cause distractions.
+- Tinnitus Tinnitus is a ringing in the ear that most people tune out, but in some cases, it can become loud enough to disrupt sleep or cause distractions.
 Many people with tinnitus appear to have anxiety, although scientists are unclear why.